florian-lup/sage/README.md

 # AI Search Engine

-A Next.js application that uses Tavily API for searching Romanian domains and GPT-4o for generating concise answers in Romanian.
+A Next.js application that uses Tavily API for searching and GPT-4o for generating concise answers in English.

 ## Features

 - Search for information using Tavily API
-- Focus on Romanian domains (.ro)
-- Generate concise answers in Romanian using GPT-4o
+- Generate concise answers in English using GPT-4o
 - Display search results with source links
+- Filter results by domain extensions

 ## Technologies Used